Emergency Response Team History

 From 1990 until March of 1994 Chief Thomas Ganley and the Emergency Response Team (ERT) members worked diligently to build and equip the team.
 The department was able to add a surplus Ambulance to the fleet to serve as the ERT main transport vehicle and mobile command post.
 Additional equipment such as uniforms, hardware, and other items were secured through the Federal Surplus Program (1033) and through many fund raising events conducted by team members.

 In 1991 Officers John Johnson and Robert Womer were trained as the team’s first snipers by the FBI.
 In early 1993 Officer Michael Tkac took over as the departmental sniper after Officer Johnson was promoted to sergeant.
-Over the following years the following officers served as departmental snipers:
+Over the years the following officers served as departmental snipers:

 Name